<

 Companies usually measure hardness, surface finish, machining time, feed-rates, speeds, etc. and only use these measurements to assess edge conditions after the deburring process.
 Understanding the burr itself is just as important.
 In my work, we learned to tie the finished deburring results back against the burr size.
 If over time the deburring results changed, our first step was to measure the burr and see if it was a different size, and it always was.

-What burr measurements are important?
+What Burr Measurements are important?

 Measure the thickness of the burr at its base to determine the most effective deburring method.